Maine: Unorganized territory

 Unorganized territory (UT) has no local government.
 Administration, services, licensing, and ordinances are handled by the state government as well as by respective county governments who have townships within each county's bounds.
 The unorganized territory of Maine consists of more than 400 townships (in Maine, towns are incorporated, townships are unincorporated), plus many coastal islands that do not lie within any municipal bounds.
 The UT land area is slightly over half the entire area of the State of Maine.
 Year-round residents in the UT number approximately 9,000 (about 1.3% of the state's total population), with many more people staying there only seasonally.
 Only four of Maine's sixteen counties (Androscoggin, Cumberland, Waldo and York) are entirely incorporated, although a few others are nearly so, and most of the unincorporated area is in the vast and sparsely populated Great North Woods of Maine.

 Most populous cities and towns

-The most populous cities and towns as of the Census Bureau's 2017 estimates were (population in parentheses):